BLOOMBERG Arts Intern college

 Enhance your summer and make an impact with a paid internship in your city's lively arts scene.

-The Bloomberg College Arts Intern is an extension of the BAI high school program, administered by Studio Institute, and supported by Bloomberg Philanthropies.
+Bloomberg Arts Intern (BAI) College is an extension of the BAI Summer high school program, administered by Studio Institute, and supported by Bloomberg Philanthropies.
 It is in partnership with Arts for Learning in Maryland, EdVestors in Boston, Greater Philadelphia Cultural Alliance, and Sitar Arts Center in Washington, DC.

 The internship showed me that there are local options for a career in the arts.
 There is no need to travel abroad.
 I just look a bit further and find people making all kinds of art everywhere.